 Every business needs to understand the pervasive nature of vulnerabilities in the software that is powering advancements in every industry.
 Veracode’s State of Software Security Report Vol. 9 found that more than 85 percent of all applications have at least one vulnerability in them.
 The report, based on 700,000 scans performed over 12 months, also found 87.5 percent of Java apps contain at least one vulnerable component, and the pass rate for the OWASP Top 10 most critical web application security risks on initial scan declined for the third year in a row.

-Click here to read the full Forrester Now Tech: Software Composition Analysis, Q1 2019 report, and find out more about Veracode’s SCA capabilities.
+Click here to read an updated The Forrester Wave™: Software Composition Analysis, Q3 2021 report, and find out more about Veracode’s SCA capabilities.